 – You do not need to have similar subjects or themes as your instructor.

 – Do try to understand about how their approach to their chosen subject matter can better inform you of new ways to approach your own subject matter.

-– It’s alright, sometimes even very helpful, to try and copy or emulate your teacher’s style as a method of learning but ultimately you must find your own path.
+– It’s alright, sometimes even helpful, to try to copy or emulate your teacher’s style as a way of learning but ultimately you must find your own path.

 – What works for them may not work for you but use your teacher’s approach and methods as a guidepost or catalyst for finding your own methods and vision.